Residential Burn & Campfire Permits

 Residential Burn Permits

-A Residential Burn Permit is valid only on days which are determined “Permissible Burn Days” by the Placer County Air Pollution Control District, pursuant to Section 39298 of the Health and Safety Code.
+A Residential Burn Permit is valid only on days determined “Permissible Burn Days” by the Placer County Air Pollution Control District, pursuant to Section 39298 of the Health and Safety Code.

 Placer County Burn Day Information – Click here for information